akeneo/pim-docs/cookbook/custom_entity/index.rst

-How to Create a Custom Entity and Use it as a Product Attribute
+How to Create a Custom Entity and Use it as an attribute
 ===============================================================

 Why Create a Custom Entity ?